xflorentw/AI_Engine_Basic/02_FFT_AIE-ML/README.md

-# DSP Lib 1024-point FFT on AIE-ML
+# AMD DSPLib 1024-point FFT on AIE-ML

 This project is a simple AIE-ML graph implementing a 1024-point FFT using the AMD DSP Library